Din0saur5/Eatsy/README.md

 # Recipe Management System API Documentation

 ## Overview
-This documentation details the API endpoints for the Recipe Management System, handling operations related to recipes, ingredients, users, reviews, and sessions.
+This documentation details the updated API endpoints for the Recipe Management System, which includes operations related to recipes, ingredients, users, reviews, and sessions.

 ## Endpoints